sandrarawat/weather-news-app-ionic/README.md

         ionic serve

-4. Register for free weather and news api keys, the sites used in this project are openweathermap.org and newsapi.org.
-Input relevant keys into weather-news-app-ionic/src/providers
+3. Register for free weather and news api keys, the sites used in this project are openweathermap.org and newsapi.org

+        specify api keys at weather-news-app-ionic/src/environment/environment.ts

 # Structure
 The app features three pages